How to Scarify Your Lawn

 Scarifying Your Lawn is Easy With a Springy Garden Rake

-Lawn scarification in the UK is done in Autumn or Spring, every two to three years, to get rid of thatch, which is a build up of living roots, the woodiest parts of dead grass, and living moss piled up on top of the soil.
+Lawn scarification in the UK is done in Autumn or Spring, about every two to three years in a garden, to get rid of “thatch“.

-Thatch is spongy and soaks up a lot of water without letting it reach the soil, so it tends to make your lawn more susceptible to drying out in Summer.
-Deep thatch will also prevent air circulating and harbour pests.
+Thatch is spongy, and soaks up a lot of water without letting it reach the soil, but it can’t hold water like deep soil can, so it tends to make your lawn dry out in Summer.

 It is common to aerate the lawn at the same time: in general, lawns need scarifying more often than they need aerating.